flinder/aeep_mcmc/README.md

 ## Installation

-in order to be able to install the package you must have *rstan* installed.
+Some functionality can be used already.
+In order to be able to install the package you must have *rstan* installed.
 To do that follow the instructions [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).

 Then *irtpar* can be installed from within *R* with the following steps:
 ```{r}